rehive/docs-portal/content/platform/get-started/introduction.md

 #### Auth

-The auth section of the platform provides endpoints for handling authentication and other authorization related functions that are common to all users within Rehive.
+The auth section of the platform provides endpoints for handling authentication and other authorization related functions that are common to all users within the platform.

 Authentication endpoints do not require any specific permissions nor are they limited by any other access control.